 • United Nations (Geneva)

-Siemens AG is a global powerhouse in electrical engineering and electronics, with 461,000 employees.
-In 2015, Dominic Alldis was invited to deliver a keynote address to 900 technical managers and software engineers as part of a training and communication conference in Madrid.
+In 2015, Siemens Industry Software invited Dominic Alldis to deliver a keynote address to 900 technical managers and software engineers as part of a training and communication conference in Madrid.
 Topics included leadership and the orchestra, innovation and risk taking in jazz, building trust and collaboration within the workplace.

 AbbVie is a global pharmaceutical company delivering medical products to people around the world.
 Innovation is the cornerstone of their business as they focus on developing new medicines, particularly in areas where there is significant need, such as hepatitis C, cancer treatment and women’s health.